 Insolvency Event means, in relation to a party, where:

-- a receiver, manager, trustee, administrator, other controller or similar official is appointed over any of the assets or undertaking of the party;
+- a receiver, manager, trustee or administrator is appointed over the assets or undertaking of the party;

 - the party suspends payment of its debts;